Time-Based Alert Grouping

 How is Time-Based Alert Grouping different from snoozing incidents?

-Snoozing keeps an incident from moving up the chain of an escalation policy and notifying users.
-Snoozing does not prevent new incidents from being generated on a service.
+Snoozing an incident keeps it from moving up the escalation chain and notifying users.
+Snoozing does not prevent new incidents from generating on a service.

 Can I manually merge incidents?